 In 2015 Truth Coffee Roasting was mentioned by acclaimed UK news agency, The Telegraph, as being the very best in the whole world.

 David’s general methodology is simple and pragmatic.
 He learns from the best, both locally and internationally and questions everything.
-By questioning, you gain a real understanding into what you are trying to do.
+By questioning, you gain a real understanding of what you are trying to do.

 It was on a trip to New Zealand where David discovered speciality coffee and he was introduced to the work of David Schomer, the father of modern coffee.
 The history of the development of speciality coffees, the birth of the modern art of coffee and the science underpinning it became the sparks that ignited David’s love affair with coffee.
 In the same way, the historical developments of the art of bacon and understanding its scientific principles, matured and deepened our love affair with bacon.
 It is the reason for this work on Bacon & the art of living.